How To Develop Your Bug Out Location Into A Homestead Survival Safe Haven

 The odds are no.

-Do you forage your local area for fruits and berries?
-Is there enough there to provide a significant percentage of your family’s calorie needs?
-Doubtful.
+Is there enough to provide a significant percentage of your family’s calorie needs?

-This is why I say, “food replenishment is the most challenging part of your long-term bug out plan.”
+“Food replenishment is the most challenging part of your long-term bug out plan.”

-Those living in the pre-technological age (think 1850 frontier homesteads) had poor survival rates.
 Especially when compared to today’s standards.
 Yet, they lived and breathed these survival skills DAILY.

-Every winter, they faced the real possibility of starvation.
 Not to mention the challenges of illnesses, freezing, animal attacks, and Indian attacks.

-Actually, an SHTF future will look a lot like the past, and people of the 1800s were expert survivalists.
-So what chance does the modern-day American have when thrust into this dire situation?
+An SHTF future will look a lot like the past, and people of the 1800s were expert survivalists.

 Ok, you get it.
 It won’t be easy.